A Severe Case of Inattentional Blindness: the Frisian Tribe’s Name

 Then there was the news this month (August 2022).

 In the province of Friesland, a 2,200-year-old dyke was discovered and researched (Bakker 2022).
 A unique find (see image below).
 A dyke of 4 meters wide and 3 kilometers long was found.
-Its function was to -modestly- limit the frequency of floodings by the sea, while also serving as a road for the transport of wagons and cattle.
-But not only a dyke was discovered; tens of ditches were also found, dug at right angles to the dyke, in straight lines.
+Its function was to—modestly—limit the frequency of flooding by the sea while also serving as a road for the transport of wagons and cattle, and horses we add.
+But not only a dyke was discovered; tens of ditches were also identified, dug at right angles to the dyke, in straight lines.
 Indeed, fresar el paisaje in optima forma.
-This digging mania was present when Roman soldiers arrived in the area.
+Hence, this digging mania of the Frisians was present when Roman soldiers arrived in the area.
 Everywhere, ditches on the flat and barren salt marshes, in plain sight.
-What still is called greppelland 'trench land' today in the Dutch language, as you can find, for example, in the surroundings of the village of Jorwerd (Janssen 2024).
+What is still called greppelland, meaning 'trench land', today in the Dutch language, as you can still find, for example, in the surroundings of the village of Jorwerd (Janssen 2024).

-Somehow the not-so-sexy, dirt(h)y theory of land cutting (Krogmann 1964) never became popular.
-It also excluded the idea that it was the Romans who could had given the tribe’s name to the Frisians.
-According to this theory the Frisians must have had their name as landscapers already.
-Maybe as early as 600 BC.
-Perhaps this contributed to all the juggling with alternative, etymological explanations listed above which make no heads or tails.
-Whilst the solution was down to earth and right under everyone’s nose, namely that 2,000 years ago the Romans came, saw ánd named: ‘those who cut the land’.
-It's a bit like how Freriks & Storms (2022) recently describe the people of the province of Groningen who reclaimed land from the Wadden Sea in modern times: "De gravende mens, de grenzen trekkende mens, de grondwerkers en landarbeiders, de mens als waterbeheerser en landbezitter (etc.)" ('The burrowing man, the border-drawing man, the navvies and land workers, man as water manager and landowner').
+Somehow the not-so-sexy, dirt(h)y theory of land cutting of Krogmann (1964) never became popular.
+It also excluded the idea that it was the Romans who could have given the tribe’s name to the Frisians.
+According to this theory, the Frisians must have had their name as landscapers already, maybe as early as 600 BC.
+Perhaps this contributed to all the juggling with alternative etymological explanations listed above, which make no heads or tails.
+Whilst the solution was down to earth and right under everyone’s nose, namely that 2,000 years ago the Romans came, saw, and named: ‘those who cut the land’.
+It is a bit like how Freriks & Storms (2022) recently described the people of the province of Groningen who reclaimed land from the Wadden Sea in modern times: "De gravende mens, de grenzen trekkende mens, de grondwerkers en landarbeiders, de mens als waterbeheerser en landbezitter (etc.)" ('the burrowing man, the border-drawing man, the navvies and land workers, man as water manager and landowner').

-Sure, if we're right about the Romans attributing the name to the Frisian tribe around the date of Christ, the name doesn't date back to the times the Frisians settled on the tidal marshlands five or six centuries before that.
+Sure, if we are right about the Romans attributing the name to the Frisian tribe around the date of Christ, the name does not date back to the times the Frisians settled on the tidal marshlands five or six centuries before that.
 Hence, the tribe's name turns out to be quite a bit younger.
 Well, you win some, you lose some.
-And connecting the use of land with group identity isn't surprising.
-Since time immemorial, ditches (but also banks, walls, hedges, and so on) embodied control over resources through agricultural property rights.
-They gave, among other expressions, social relationships, status, and communal identity.
-In fact, identity originally was determined by the land the group possessed (Oosthuizen 2019).
+Connecting the use of land with group identity is not surprising.
+Since time immemorial, ditches—but also banks, walls, hedges, rivers, and so on—embody control over resources through agricultural property rights.
+They constituted boundaries and gave, among other things, expression to social relationships, status, and communal identity.
+In fact, identity was originally determined by the land the group possessed (Oosthuizen 2019, Arnold 2024).

-As a side remark, also the Danes have been named after the landscape they dwelled at.
-Danes or Daner in the Danish language, is probably related to the Old High German word tanar meaning 'sand bank', and with the proto-Germanic word den meaning 'low ground'.
-In other words, the Flatlanders (Shippey 2022).
-Indeed, the landscape of Denmark.
-Compare also the Netherlands meaning 'low lands', and the current nickname of the Dutch, namely Lowlanders, with their yearly music festival Lowlands at Biddinghuizen in the province of Flevoland.
+To make a brief excursion to a neighbouring tribe: the Danes, or Daner in Danish, were likely named after the landscape they inhabited.
+Their name is probably connected to the Old High German word tanar meaning ‘sand bank’ and the Proto-Germanic word den meaning ‘low ground.’
+In other words: the Flatlanders (Shippey 2022).
+A fitting description of Denmark’s geography.
+Compare this with the Netherlands, literally the ‘low lands,’ and with the modern nickname of the Dutch, the Lowlanders—immortalized in their annual music festival Lowlands at the village of Biddinghuizen in the province of Flevoland.

-The fact that history repeated itself with the Swiss friesen migrant workers in Germany in the early modern period isn't by chance but rather confirmation of the theory the Romans were responsible for naming a people after what they saw them doing most strikingly.
-Just like the people in Germany and Switzerland a few centuries back, who were named Friesen 'those who cut land' too.
-The traditional construct that the Swiss friesen workers were named after the Frisians proper, who were known for their skills in building dykes and digging canals, isn't correct.
-It's a reasoning in retrospect.
-Both the Swiss friesen workers in Germany and the Frisian people living along the Wadden Sea coast 2,000 years ago got their Latin-origin names for the very same reason.
-For the same economic activity: cutting marshland in straight lines with ditches, to route excess water through the land.
-Maybe not a very heroic explanation, but no less praiseworthy either.
+That history repeated itself with the Swiss Friesen migrant workers in Germany during the early modern period is hardly a coincidence.
+Rather, it confirms the idea that the Romans named peoples after what they most strikingly saw them doing.
+Just as the Swiss Friesen were called ‘those who cut land,’ so too were the original Frisians.
+The traditional explanation—that the Swiss Friesen were named after the Frisians proper, famed for their skill in building dykes and digging canals—is reasoning in retrospect.
+In reality, both the Swiss Friesen in Germany and the Frisian people living along the Wadden Sea coast 2,000 years earlier received their names from the same source and for the same activity: cutting marshland into straight lines of ditches to drain water, so livestock could graze and crops could grow.
+The modern Dutch word would be Frezers literally 'cutters.'
+Not the most heroic explanation, perhaps—but certainly no less praiseworthy either.

-Note 1 – Below is a passage from the Saga of Egil, an Icelandic text written around 1230.
+Note 1 — Below is a passage from the Saga of Egil, an Icelandic text written around 1230.
 It recounts the adventures of a Viking named Egil in the year 956, including a raid on Frisia.
 It describes how Frisia looked; flat land with ditches everywhere.
 It was, by the way, a bit of a spontaneous and hence chaotic raid.
 Initially, the Frisians went on the run, but soon they regrouped and made the 300 Vikings retreat to their three longships and leave for the sea with their tails between their legs.
-Very Egil, not agile.
+Very Egil, not agile, and it earned him a Darwin Award.

 Þar var jafnlendi og sléttur miklar; díki voru skorin víða um landið og stóð í vatn.
 Höfðu þeir lukt um akra sína og eng, en í sumum stöðum voru settir staurar stórir yfir díkin, þar er fara skyldi; voru brúar og lagðir yfir viðir.